Back

 image

-In our first test with 15 predictions, there was only one test with false positives, but these were automatically corrected by our shopping card heurisitc.
-The recognition rate of this test was therefore 93.33 %.
+In our first test with 15 predictions, only one test resulted in false positives, which were automatically corrected by our shopping cart heuristic.
+The recognition rate for this test was 93.33%.

 What happens next?

-The AutoML Vision model used was sufficient for the proof of concept.
-But obviously there is still a lot of room to improve the prototype.
-A detection rate of up to 98% seems realistic with a customized model developed just for this use case.
-For this purpose, a model could be developed that not only recognises products on the basis of features in the image.
+The AutoML Vision model used was sufficient for proof of concept, but there’s still room for improvement.
+A detection rate of up to 98% seems realistic with a customized model tailored specifically for this use case.

-To solve the problem of overlapping products, several cameras could be installed from different angles.
-Recognition can also be improved by training the model with significantly more images with a very chaotic inventory and images with more artefacts.
+To solve the problem of overlapping products, multiple cameras could be installed from different angles.
+Recognition could also be enhanced by training the model with a greater variety of images, including those with more chaotic inventories and additional artifacts.